contagon/handbook/handbook/8-elders-quorum.md

 #### 8.2.2.1 Ministering

 Ministering is caring for others as the Savior would.
 Members of the elders quorum receive ministering assignments from the quorum presidency.
-For more information, see [21](21-ministering.md).
+For more information, see [chapter 21](21-ministering.md).

 #### 8.2.2.2 Short-Term Needs